ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 might be stored in the Verifier, or might be resolved on demand via some protocol, or might be passed to the Verifier along with the Evidence to appraise, depending on the protocol or general remote attestation procedure.
 Details are out of scope of this document and left to protocol or procedure specifications.
+A specific detail that is out of scope is whether an unreachable Endorser only postpones the appraisal of Evidence or renders it permanently impossible, which depends on whether the Endorsement remains retrievable and applicable to the previously collected Evidence.

 Specific protocol documents are also responsible for documenting what particular algorithm or cryptographic protocol is used for the verification